fahadAziz44/software-engineering-test-task/kubernetes/README.md

 ---

-**Note**: For production deployment, review and complete all `TODO:` items in manifest files and this README.
+**Note**: For production deployment, review and complete all `TODO:` items in manifest files and this README. and also consider the production considerations for database storage. if you have any questions or suggestions, please feel free to reach out to me.